Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 What: Removes spaces and tabs at the end of lines.

-Why: Whitespace at the end of a line have no influence on code execution.
-You can add or remove as many as you'd like.
-But they can show up as useless changes if someone adds some or removes them.
+Why: Whitespace at the end of a line have no influence on code execution; you can add or remove as many as you'd like.
+However, they show up as (useless) changes if someone adds some or removes them.

 `check-yaml`